-Report: Center where comatose woman had baby probed in 2016
+Center where comatose woman had baby faced criminal probe

 Hacienda's annual average cost of care was $386,000 per client in 2012 compared with $134,000 per client in similar U.S. facilities, Arizona Department of Economic Security auditors said.

-The Republic said former economic security director Timothy Jeffries and the agency's chief law enforcement officer, Charles Loftu,s have both filed lawsuits against the state, claiming they were forced out of their jobs over their probe of Hacienda.
+The Republic said former economic security director Timothy Jeffries and the agency's chief law enforcement officer, Charles Loftus have both filed lawsuits against the state, claiming they were forced out of their jobs over their probe of Hacienda.

 Jeffries was forced to resign in 2016 after a series of controversies, including a finding by the Arizona Department of Public Safety that the department kept shoddy record-keeping, had insecure storage of guns and ammunition and that it had violated state procurement policies in buying some 60,000 rounds of ammunition.